A master plan for the revival of the Karachi Circular Railway

 Maybe the offices of the Town government could also be located in it.

-Space for building stations with such facilities have been
+Space for building stations with such facilities have been provisionally

-provisionally identified.
-The building of such stations will give
+identified.
+The building of such stations will give each town a sense

-each town a sense of identity and pride and will also give the town
+of identity and pride and will also give the town governments a pleasant

-through the sale of commercial areas linked to them.
+the sale of commercial areas linked to them.

 The plan sounds good.
-However, there are problems that need
+However, there are problems that need to be

-to be sorted out.
+sorted out.
 Who is going to take over the circular railway land

 and stations and decide on institutional and other related matters?